 He shrugged.
 “If you want.”

 “How has school been?”
 A longing tone clung to her voice.
 Maybe that shouldn’t surprise him.
-Sixty years trapped in a farmhouse would make anyone envious of information on the outside.
+Sixty years trapped in a farmhouse would drive anyone crazy for information.

 Nathan frowned and peered out to the dreary sky.
 Lucy scooted closer to him when his glee faded.
 Nathan shivered the moment her translucent arm touched his.
 “What’s wrong?”
 Lucy asked, her voice soft.